 Since 1981, I have been working to understand the human and technical dynamics of manufacturing, and to contribute to their improvement.
 Why did I choose this field?
 It was not the direction I had started in.

-In 1980, I was a researcher in probability theory, working out results that were later published in 81, 83, 84 an 86.
+In 1980, I was a researcher in probability theory, and published my results in 81, 83, 84 an 86.
 This theoretical work was intended for earthquake prediction, which had led me to Japan in 1977.
 By 1980, I had understood that this pursuit was futile and the task impossible with the available technology.
-As of 2011, it still is.
+It still is.

-As a French draftee with knowledge of Japan, in late 1979, I was assigned to the scientific service of the embassy in Tokyo, where part of my job was organizing and leading factory tours for visiting industrialists.
-Their reactions made me realize that there was something special to these factories, and it piqued my curiosity.
+As a French draftee with knowledge of Japan, in late 1979, I joined the scientific service of the embassy in Tokyo.
+Part of my job was organizing and leading factory tours, and the reactions of visiting industrialists made me realize that there was something special to these factories.
+It piqued my curiosity.

-This exposure to manufacturing made me realize that it offered a greater opportunity to be useful than earthquake prediction.
-But first, I had to learn manufacturing from scratch, which kept me busy for the following decade, working first as a production engineer, then as a developer/implementer of manufacturing software, and finally as a junior partner to Japanese consultant Kei Abe.
-I later started my own group, which morphed into the Takt Times Group in 2008, involving partners in France, Russia, Spain and China.
+Through this exposure to manufacturing, I realized that it offered a greater opportunity to be useful than earthquake prediction.
+But first, I had to learn manufacturing from scratch.
+This kept me busy for the following decade, working first as a production engineer, then as a developer/implementer of software to support manufacturing, and finally as a junior partner to Japanese consultant Kei Abe.
+After 8 years with Kei Abe, I started my own group, which morphed into the Takt Times Group in 2008, involving partners in France, Russia, Spain, and China.